dotansimha/graphql-yoga/.changeset/clean-cameras-bathe.md

 'graphql-yoga': minor
 ---

-fix valid http get requests with more than one ? character
+Correctly handle HTTP GET requests with `?` characters in the query search string.